Puppy rescued from a ditch behind a gas station

 A local rescue organization called Soul Dog Rescue found out about the little tan-and-white dog and was trying to rescue her, but she was far too scared to let anyone near her.
 However, after months of diligent effort, group volunteers finally managed to catch the frightened but desperate dog.
 As a small rescue group with limited resources, though, they knew that her physical condition required more help than they could give her.
 So Soul Dog Rescue reached out to Best Friends, and Shubee was soon on her way to the Sanctuary to get the critical veterinary care she needed.

-Food, warmth, love and friends
+Food, warmth, love and friends for puppy in need

 With food, love and a warm, safe place to sleep (along with medication, special baths and grooming to soothe her mange-ravaged skin), Shubee made a complete turnaround in only a few weeks.
 At first, she would freeze and cower whenever anyone approached her, but she quickly realized that everyone she met was nice and only wanted to help her.
 And her treatment was making her feel so much better that her sweet nature soon came out.
 She began wagging her tail and showing everyone her silly grin.

 While she’s still recovering from her ordeal, Shubee spends her days in the Best Friends Animal Clinic, where she keeps Kim company behind the reception desk, and helps her greet visitors and patients.
 At night, she goes home with Kim, where she has her very own room, a full-sized bed on the floor, and several other rescued dog pals to play with.

 In a matter of weeks, Shubee got her second chance and watched her entire world turn around.
 It’s been an amazing transformation, but the best is yet to come.
 As soon as she has clearance from the Best Friends veterinary staff, Shubee will be going home with her new forever person.